 Medical malpractice insurance provides healthcare professionals with financial protection from legal claims related to professional negligence and mistakes.
 It’s a form of medical professional liability insurance.

-Medical malpractice coverage is often required by state law for those in the medical field.
+Medical malpractice insurance is often required by state law for those in the medical field.
 It may also be required by government contracts or business clients.

 Medical malpractice coverage insures healthcare professionals, therapists and counselors, and medical facilities against claims of professional negligence, such as: